 Existing and emerging models

-Pay by the hour car clubs, sometimes known as car sharing allows individuals and businesses to have access to a personal vehicle without being tied to ownership.
+Pay per trip car clubs, sometimes known as car sharing allows individuals and businesses to have access to a personal vehicle without being tied to ownership.
 By offering low carbon, flexible use vehicles with potential to integrate into wider mobility systems, car clubs are a key component for future sustainable transport solutions.

 Shared car models